yczhangsjtu/DartSharp/README.md

 ## Current State

 This transpiler is able to work now!
-The functionalities are being improved little by little.
+New functionalities will be added little by little.

-Since it is not quite useful by now, `setup.py` is not provided.
+Since it is not quite useful with the currently supported functionalities, `setup.py` is not provided.
 To try this tool, simply clone this repository, set the `PYTHONPATH` to include the path to this repository in your file system.
 Then